cnrrobertson/nuiterm.nvim/README.md

   - [ ] If editing a remote file (either via scp or with fuse), option to open repl on remote machine
 - [ ] Display additional terminal info in terminal menu
 - [ ] Add ability to open buffer connected to terminal in a specific window (maybe number, or left, right, top, bottom, etc?)
+- [ ] Add a terminal window for each tab (to allow the same terminal to be open in different tabs)
 - [ ] Add ability to "pin" terminal (don't close when toggling others)
-- [ ] Showing terminal from menu (when trying to close) doesn't hide currently shown terminal
-- [ ] Use common UI for terminals (with ability to pin a terminal in that UI to keep showing when toggling others)
+- [ ] Allow for manually labeling "editor" terminals (so they show up with a name in terminal menu)
+- [ ] Ensure cursor stays in terminal if changing style while cursor in terminal
-- [ ] Give option to send to a terminal selected from the menu
+- [ ] Don't let cursor go to insert mode if changing layout while in terminal menu
+- [ ] BUG: Why does destroying terminal in menu have trouble with buf_delete?